 Why the Problem Exists

 Some species of birds intuitively are attracted to airports.
-Low-lying vegetation, foodservice waste and water runoff from metal buildings and the storage buildings themselves draw rodents and small mammals.
-And the presence of rodents and other small animals attract owls, hawks, kestrels and other birds of prey classified as raptors.
+Low-lying vegetation, foodservice waste, and water runoff from metal buildings and the storage buildings themselves draw rodents and small mammals.
+And the presence of rodents and other small animals attracts owls, hawks, kestrels, and other birds of prey classified as raptors.

 Frequently, airports are built on the edge of cities, where the environment transitions from urban to suburban or rural.
 Certain species of raptors are drawn to an airport’s abundance of high places for perching to survey relatively wide-open areas.
 These same birds will likely love perching in the tallest trees on your golf course to study the vistas down your well-maintained fairways.